moby/moby/docs/reference/commandline/daemon.md

       --tlsverify                            Use TLS and verify the remote --userns-remap="default"               Enable user namespace remapping
-      --userland-proxy=true                  Use userland proxy for loopback traffic
+      --userland-proxy=true                  Use userland proxy for loopback traffic --userland-proxy-bin=""                Use this userland proxy binary, if userland-proxy is set

 Options with [] may be specified multiple times.